artnie/rpwr-assignments/internship/RPWR_internship_03_Lane_Assist.md

 ## Autonomous driving

-The robot can switch betweeen two modes.
-First mode is ps3-driving mode from the previous task (lane keeping assist).
+The robot can switch between two modes.

+First mode is driving with the PS3 Controller and adding a lane keeping assist.
+The robot should start close to a wall, drive in the hallway, and avoid hitting the wall.
+Optional: Follow the wall by moving closer/further to/from the wall.

 The second mode is autonomous driving mode (MoveBase-Client).
-The robot should start following the nearest wall and should drive in the hallway.
-No entering another room.
 Driving through the door in the hallway is required.
+Use the waypint published by the referee.
+Main focus is on the internl belief state and decision-making: when to go to the depot.
-One way to switch modes is to map an unused button of the PS3-Controller to switch modes.
+Optional: One way to switch modes is to map an unused button of the PS3-Controller to switch modes.